 Saxelby says the omega 3 fatty acids in fish are important for the development of cognition, concentration and memory in unborn and newborn babies.

 “(But) Does it make you smarter than you would’ve been?. . .
 Does it make a kid go from average to super smart?
 I don’t know because there’s a lot more things come into it,” she says.

 * Chocolate gives you pimples

 Chocolate on it’s own will not make you break out in zits, but all the other stuff in your candy bars will, Melbourne dermatologist George Varigos says.

-Dr Varigos, the head of dermatology at Royal Melbourne Hospital, conducted a study with researchers at RMIT university that revealed a link between diet and pimples.
+Dr Varigos, the head of dermatology at Royal Melbourne Hospital, conducted a study with researchers at RMIT university that involved lip injections however they revealed a link between diet and pimples.